yossiazu/promethus_grafana_project/config/README.md

 ```
 Used to calculate the sum of Redis keys grouped by the database (db) for Redis instances that match the instance variable.

+## alerts.yaml
+this file configure the following alert rules under the group "myalerts":
+alert1: This alert calculates the percentage of CPU used by the node.
+It triggers a warning (severity: warning) when the CPU usage is very high (less than 70% idle) for at least 2 minutes.

+alert2: This alert calculates the percentage of memory used by the node.
+It triggers a warning when the memory usage is very high (less than 70% available) for at least 2 minutes.

+alert3: This alert calculates the number of restarts for each pod.
+It triggers a warning when a pod has made more than 20 restarts within a 2m window.